KurioApp/jobs/internship/Mobile-Engineer-iOS.md

 ## The Role

-You will build and maintain our Android app.
-We use Kotlin, and we expect a good coding standard that results in a good working and maintainable app.
+You will learn to build and maintain an iOS app.
+We use Swift + Cocoapods, and we expect a good coding standard that results in a good, working, and maintainable app.
 As the ecosystem keeps getting better, there are always things to learn.
-We expect each engineers to be able to follow what happens in Android ecosystem and share them among team members.
+We expect each engineers to be able to follow what happens in iOS ecosystem and share them among team members.

 ## What you will do